adjust/android_sdk/README.md

 ### <a id="revenue-deduplication"></a>Revenue deduplication

 You can also add an optional order ID to avoid tracking duplicate revenues.
 The last ten order IDs are remembered, and revenue events with duplicate order IDs are skipped.
-This is especially useful for In-App Purchase tracking.
+This is especially useful for in-app purchase tracking.
 You can see an  example below.

-If you want to track In-App purchases, please make sure to call the `trackEvent` only if the purchase is finished and item is purchased.
+If you want to track in-app purchases, please make sure to call `trackEvent` only if the purchase is finished and item is purchased.
 That way you can avoid tracking revenue that is not actually being generated.

 ```java
 AdjustEvent event = new AdjustEvent("abc123");